Just-maple/serverless-gin/readme.md

 actually in ours real project service modules and interface will much more than example

+and your params in  and response will much more complex

 if your want to provide them as api by gin

+- look at the custom io definition in [io.go](./example/internal/svrless/io.go)
 - use the clean and simply [svrless](./example/internal/svrless/api.go) way